 Go for the Bose Freestyle if you are searching for the best earbuds for active usage.

 The MEElectronics M6 is a great pair of earbuds with a low price tag.
-Oftentimes when you go below the $50 mark, you will see a significant drop in both sound and build quality.
+Oftentimes when you go this low in price, you will see a significant drop in both sound and build quality.
 This is not the case with MEElectronics M6.

 Even though the MEElectronics M6 cannot match up to Shure SE846-CL and Bose QuietComfort 20 in terms of audio quality, the sound is surprisingly good.
 Rich and impressive sound quality is what fills your ears, and an extra strong bass – not as strong as the Sony MDRXB50AP bass, but more powerful than most earbuds’ bass.